NLnetLabs/routinator/doc/manual/source/manual-page.rst

             A string containing the path to the directory to store the local repository in.
 This entry is mandatory.

-      tal-dir
+      no-rir-tals
+            A boolean specifying whether the five RIR Trust Anchor Locators (TALs) should not be added to the set of evaluated TALs.
+If missing, the RIR TALs will be used.

+      tals
+            A list of strings, each containing the name of a bundled TAL to be added to the set of TALs to be evaluated.

+      extra-tals-dir
-            A string containing the path to the directory that contains the Trust Anchor Locators.
-This entry is mandatory.
+            A string containing the path to a directory that contains additional TALs.

       exceptions
             A list of strings, each containing the path to a file with local